Skip to main content Skip to footer

 Strategy 2: build living buyer personas

 Static personas created once and forgotten quickly become outdated.
-Living personas continuously evolve based on new behavioral data.
+Instead, develop “living” personas that evolve based on real-time behavioral data.
 Set up systems that automatically update persona accuracy as you gather more interaction data.

 Teams find that AI capabilities automatically refine buyer profiles based on new interactions, identifying when behavior patterns shift or new concerns emerge across the customer base.